womanonrails/womanonrails.com/_i18n/en/_posts/2019-03-25-operator-precedence-ruby.md

  => "b"
 ```

-In the example 3 you can notice different behavior.
+In the example 3 you can notice a different behavior.
 As we already know, the order will be `method('a') or 'b'`.
 This is why we see `'a'` in text, but then we need to finish this logical expression.
 Because our method return `nil` and this is _falsy_ value, we have `nil or 'b'`.
 In the end, we see `'b'` is returned, not from the method, but from all expression.

 ```ruby
 # example 4